omiq/robot_course/README.md

 # robot_course
-## Code for the Makerhacks Robot Course (sign up for updates at http://makerhacks.com/subscribe/)
+## Code for the Maker Hacks Robot Course (sign up for updates at http://makerhacks.com/subscribe/)